 After a week, you can begin to gradually add active products back into your skincare routine.
 Opt for gentle, moisturising products at first and work your way back to stronger anti-ageing products.

 Be extra sun smart

 After a microneedling treatment, your skin will be extra photosensitive which means you should try to avoid sun exposure where possible.
 Reach for that SPF30+ sunscreen daily from day 1 after treatment.
-Our top pick for sunscreen post-treatment is the Skinsmiths Daily Defence Sheer SPF 30 as it’s great for sensitive skin.
+Our top pick for sunscreen post-treatment is the Skinsmiths Daily Antioxidant Defence SPF 30 as it’s great for sensitive skin.